UBC-CIC/course-flexibility/docs/UserGuide.md

 This page is accessed by clicking on the main navigation bar called "Settings".
 This will give a user the ability to add/remove guidelines.

 In the middle is a list of guidelines that are analyzed or currently analyzing.
-It provides information such as guideline shortcut/code and guideline description for reference.
+It provides information such as guideline shortcut and guideline description for reference.
 ![alt text](assets/setting/setting_main.png)

 ### Add Guideline